Please enable JavaScript

 Dietary supplements for lupus.

-Although some supplements can more or less support lupus management, certain plant species should be avoided.
+Although some supplements more or less support the management of lupus, certain plant species should be avoided.
 Alfalfa, for example, contains a substance that can overstimulate the immune system and trigger or worsen a flare.

 Sources

-FAQ on treatments for lupus.
+FAQ about treatments for lupus.

 Can lupus go away?